-The Michigan Rail Loan Assistance Program (MiRLAP) provides no-interest loans to railroads or other owners of rail infrastructure to make improvements to preserve that infrastructure.
+The Michigan Rail Loan Assistance Program (MiRLAP) provides no-interest loans to railroads to help preserve the state's existing rail infrastructure.

 Railroad Crossing Safety

 Exercising the regulatory responsibilities granted under the provisions of the Railroad Code of 1993, the Office of Rail assesses the physical condition and safety needs of the approximately 4,800 public railroad grade crossings throughout the state.
 Funding is provided annually to improve safety at select crossings on state trunklines and local roads.
 Projects are selected using prioritization criteria; most are connected to regulatory orders issued by the department.